 That said, it’s impossible to experience EVERYTHING that both parks have to offer in one day, even if the parks aren’t too busy.
 If only Hermione Granger’s time turner were real so you could hit all of the attractions … but in reality, you have to prioritize your must-do rides or shows, which will require some planning.
+We have our own favorite not-to-miss rides, experiences and dining options at both Islands of Adventure and Universal Studios Florida.
 It’s important to be aware of this expectation so you don’t leave the parks disappointed!
-We usually recommend at least a full day at each park, and maybe more depending on time of year and a few other factors, but sometimes that's just not possible.
+We usually recommend at least a full day at each park, and maybe more depending on the time of year and a few other factors, but sometimes that's just not possible.

 Frogtunately, we have some advice on how to make the most out of Universal Orlando in one day, which involves some planning ahead.
 We’ve split up our tips into things that you can do before your trip and things you can do inside the parks to maximize your time.